MRoghair/EEOB-546-RoghairStroud/UNIX_Assignment_RoghairStroud/README_UNIX_RoghairStroud.md

 grep ZMMMR fang_et_al_genotypes.txt >> maize_genotypes.txt
 wc -l maize_genotypes.txt

+awk -f transpose.awk maize_genotypes.txt > transposed_maize_genotypes.txt
+sort -k1,1 transposed_maize_genotypes.txt > sort_transp_maize_genotypes.txt

 ```

 Here is my brief description of what this code does

 * I first extracted the header of `fang_et_al_genotypes.txt` and created the new `maize_genotypes.txt` file.
 I then extracted lines containing the pattern ZMMIL using grep and sent the output there.
 I repeated this with ZMMLR and ZMMMR, appending the new information to the end of the existing file.
 I used `wc -l` at the end to ensure I had the correct 1573 lines of data I anticipated having, plus one for the header.
+* I transposed the data using the `transpose.awk` script
+* I sorted the data by the SNP_ID column in preparation for the join with the SNP position file

 ###Teosinte Data